MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/leaves-README.md

 ### Phone Number Validation

 - **Purpose**: Validates the authenticity of the phone number provided by the user.
 - **How it works**: The entered phone number is verified via APC APIs and the mobile operator to ensure it is legitimate and active, preventing identity theft.
+[More detailed explanation in the HOL](./APC-HOL.md#number-verification-process-overview)

 <img src="./imgs/leaves-image-33.png" alt="alt text" style="max-height: 360px;"/>
 <img src="./imgs/leaves-image-34.png" alt="alt text" style="max-height: 360px;"/>